South Korea offers to send team to check on buildings at North's Diamond Mountain resort | The Japan Times

 Pyongyang said Tuesday that the U.S. re-designation of it as a sponsor of terrorism is dimming prospects for nuclear diplomacy between the countries.

-The North’s statement comes as North Korea is escalating its pressures on the United States over a stalemate in nuclear negotiations.
+North Korea has been escalating its pressures on the United States over a stalemate in nuclear negotiations.
 Last week, North Korea test-fired projectiles from what it called a newly developed “superlarge” multiple rocket launcher in the country’s first weapons test in about a month.

 Last year, North Korea and the United States launched on-and-off diplomacy on what terms North Korea would give up its advancing nuclear arsenal.
 But the talks largely have stalled since the second summit between Kim and President Donald Trump, held in Hanoi, collapsed in February due to disputes over sanctions.
 Negotiators met in Stockholm last month but made no meaningful progress.

-South Korea’s spy agency told lawmakers in a closed-door meeting Monday it expects the U.S.-North Korea talks to resume by early December at the latest, according to Lee Eun-jae, one of the lawmakers who attended the meeting.
+South Korea’s spy agency told lawmakers in a closed-door meeting Monday it expects the U.S.-North Korea talks to resume by early December at the latest.

-North Korea has demanded the United States work out mutually acceptable proposals to salvage the nuclear diplomacy by the end of the year.

 IN FIVE EASY PIECES WITH TAKE 5